 Above, we considered potential effects of the release on wild populations of the delisted NRM potential donor populations.
-Although not required under our regulations, we also considered potential effects of the release on the Mexican wolf.
+We also considered potential effects of the release on the Mexican wolf.
 The number of gray wolves in Colorado could continue to grow and expand, which could increase the likelihood that gray wolves in Colorado disperse far enough south to encounter Mexican wolves.
-The timing and extent of any potential future contact are uncertain and difficult to project, but if contact were to occur, interbreeding could be a concern for the Mexican wolf, depending on its state of recovery at the time.
+The timing and extent of any potential future contact are uncertain and difficult to project, but if contact were to occur, interbreeding is a concern for the Mexican wolf.
 If gray wolves come to occupy Mexican wolf recovery areas, these physically larger wolves are likely to dominate smaller Mexican wolves and quickly occupy breeding positions, as will their hybrid offspring.
-Hybrid population(s) thus derived will not contribute towards recovery because they will significantly threaten integrity of the listed entity (Odell et al. 2018, entire).
-However, potential inbreeding would be unlikely to have significant effects on the gray wolf, given the narrow geographic range in which such contact would likely occur relative to the species' overall range.
+Hybrid population(s) thus derived will not contribute towards recovery of Mexican wolves because they will significantly threaten integrity of the listed entity (Odell et al.